LBHB/NEMS0/docs/source/modelspecs.rst

 These simple functions are mostly to encourage uniform pattern for model and file names.
-You may override the default file name if desired, but for compatability, the NEMS defaults for a model are generated using:
+You may override the default file name if desired, but for compatibility, the NEMS defaults for a model are generated using:

 ::